brainboxemb/2026-006-02.cad.HUB75-display-case/README.md

 The design uses a modular OpenSCAD structure with separate components and assemblies.
 Individual parts can be opened, rendered and tuned independently, while the complete construction can be viewed from `main.scad`.

 > **Project status:** Concept development
 > V1.0 captures the original wooden display-case concept with an internal aluminium HUB75 frame and is mainly retained as a reference design.
 V1.1 explores a substantially slimmer upper display section combined with an external Ø22 mm roundwood carry structure.
-Active concept development has moved to V1.1; the printed rod interfaces are still conceptual and need further mechanical refinement before fabrication.
+Active concept development has moved to V1.1; the printed roundwood interfaces are still conceptual and need further mechanical refinement before fabrication.

 ## V1.0